matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ## Welcome

-This is intended as a guide to the synapse configuration-each config option is documented, including instructions on how to change the default and what sort of behavior to expect if the default is changed.
-Also included is an example configuration.
-If you don't want to spend a lot of time thinking about options, the config as generated sets sensible defaults for most values. [which values must you fill in? server name, ports?, public base url?]
+This is intended as a guide to the synapse configuration.
+The behavior of a Synapse instance can be modified through the many configuration settings documented here-each config option is explained, including what the default is, how to change the default and what sort of behavior the setting governs.
+Also included is an example configuration for each setting.
+If you don't want to spend a lot of time thinking about options, the config as generated sets sensible defaults for all values.

 ## Config Conventions